stephengold/Maud/README.md

 <img height="150" src="https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/Maud.png" alt="Maud logo"/>

-Maud is an editor for the animated 3-D models used by jMonkeyEngine (jME).
+Maud is an editor for the animated 3-D models used with the [jMonkeyEngine (jME)][jme] game engine.

 Anticipated uses:

- + develop jME animations from motion capture data
+ + develop animations from motion-capture data
  + copy/retarget animations between models
  + convert models in other formats to native J3O format
  + troubleshoot issues with models (or with your model-asset pipeline)